Mealman1551/chromium-latest-Enhanced/README.md

 This repository is a fork of [scheib/chromium-latest-linux](https://github.com/scheib/chromium-latest-linux) and now the scripts work again and even install Chromium for you, updates with `chromiumup` command and also works for Windows 11.

+This project has the name "chromium-latest-Enhanced" but its also known as; ChromiumUp.

 ## Downloads

 Check the [release tab](https://github.com/Mealman1551/chromium-latest-Enhanced/releases) for archives with the installation scripts: